19hours/sg-statutes/Acts/Co-operative Societies Act.md

 ### Minutes of general meeting

+58\.—(1) The committee of management of a society must —

+(a) endorse the minutes of each general meeting of the society within 60 days after the date on which that general meeting is held; and

-58\.—(1) Minutes of the general meeting shall be entered in the minute book and shall contain —
+(b) after the minutes of any general meeting of the society have been considered and confirmed at an annual general meeting of the society, cause those minutes to be entered in the minute book within 30 days after the date on which that annual general meeting is held.

+[Act 3 of 2018 wef 10/04/2018]

+(1A) The minutes of the general meeting must contain —

-(a) the number of members or delegates present at the meeting and the name of the chairman who presided;
+(a) the number of members and delegates present at the meeting;

+(b) the name of the chairman who presided at the meeting;

-(b) the time the meeting commenced and ended; and
+(c) the time the meeting commenced and ended; and

-(c) all resolutions and decisions made at the meeting.
+(d) all resolutions and decisions made at the meeting.

+[Act 3 of 2018 wef 10/04/2018]

 (2) The minutes of each meeting shall be read or shall be taken as read if previously circulated at the next meeting and, if confirmed or after amendment, signed by the chairman of that meeting and the secretary, and when so signed shall be evidence of anything contained therein.

 ### Constitution of committee of management of society

-59\.—(1) Every society shall have a committee of management consisting of not less than 5 and not more than 30 members, which number shall —
+59\.—(1) Every society shall have a committee of management consisting of not less than 5 and not more than 30 individuals (each of whom need not be a member of the society), and the members of the committee of management shall —

 (a) include the chairman, secretary and treasurer, who shall be elected by the members of the committee of management from among themselves or by the members of the society at a general meeting; and

-(b) where the society is a credit society, be composed of at least a majority of members who shall be independent of the credit society in the manner prescribed.
+(b) where the society is a credit society, comprise at least a majority of individuals who are independent of the credit society in the manner prescribed.

 [23/2008]

+[Act 3 of 2018 wef 10/04/2018]

+[Act 3 of 2018 wef 10/04/2018]

-(2) A motion for the election of 2 or more persons as members of the committee of management by a single resolution at a general meeting shall not be made unless a resolution that it shall be so made has first been agreed to by the meeting without any vote being given against it.
+(2) A motion for the election of 2 or more individuals as members of the committee of management by a single resolution at a general meeting shall not be made unless a resolution that it shall be so made has first been agreed to by the meeting without any vote being given against it.

 [23/2008]

+[Act 3 of 2018 wef 10/04/2018]

 (3) A resolution passed in pursuance of a motion made in contravention of subsection (2) shall be void, whether or not its being so moved was objected to at the time.